wenwenmin/TSCCA/README.md

 </p>

 ### R code
-Note that before running the codes, please first set the path for "script1_toy_example.R".
-Please run the following R command in the Console and this simple example explains how to use the TSCCA function.
+A toy example explains how to use the TSCCA function.
+Before running the script, please first set the path for "script1_toy_example.R", and then run the following R command in the Console.

 ``` r
 > source('script1_toy_example.R')